morningmoni/morningmoni.github.io/words.md

 I don't really see much of anything.
 But I see you.
 That is crazy.

-I am so sensitive that I act more like TCP than UDP in love.
+I am so sensitive that I act more like TCP than UDP.

-I'm a vessel, filled with others' soul.
+I'm a vessel, filled with other souls.

 If fate is linear time-invariant, then a time shifting may help.